yandex/porto/porto.md

 It might use '%' kernel core template defined in *core(5)*.
 If default\_pattern ends with '.gz' or '.xz' core will be compressed.

+File owner set according to **owner_user** and **owner_group**.

+For uncompressed format porto detects zero pages and turns them into file holes and flushes written data to disk every 4Mb (set by option core.sync_size).

 Porto also creates hardlink in same directory with name:
 ```
 ${CORE_CONTAINER//\//%}%${CORE_TASK_NAME}.${CORE_PID}.S${CORE_SIG}.$(date +%Y%m%dT%H%M%S).core